ITfoxtec/FoxIDs/docs/language.md

 ## Contributions

-Text translations added to the [EmbeddedResource.json](https://github.com/ITfoxtec/Foxids/blob/master/src/Foxids.Shared/Models/Master/Resources/EmbeddedResource.json) file will become generally available.
+Text translations added to the [EmbeddedResource.json](https://github.com/ITfoxtec/FoxIDs/blob/master/src/FoxIDs.Shared/Models/Master/Resources/EmbeddedResource.json) file will become generally available.
 Please contribute if you see an error, the text can be improved or you are lacking a language.

 > Text translation contributions are greatly appreciated.

-It is possible to contribute either by creating a pull request in the Foxids [GitHub repository](https://github.com/ITfoxtec/Foxids) or by sending an updated [EmbeddedResource.json](https://github.com/ITfoxtec/Foxids/blob/master/src/Foxids.Shared/Models/Master/Resources/EmbeddedResource.json) file to [support@itfoxtec.com](mailto:support@itfoxtec.com?subject=Foxids-embedded-resource).
+It is possible to contribute either by creating a pull request in the FoxIDs [GitHub repository](https://github.com/ITfoxtec/FoxIDs) or by sending an updated [EmbeddedResource.json](https://github.com/ITfoxtec/FoxIDs/blob/master/src/FoxIDs.Shared/Models/Master/Resources/EmbeddedResource.json) file to [support@itfoxtec.com](mailto:support@itfoxtec.com?subject=FoxIDs-embedded-resource).

 ## Translation in environment

-It is possible to add environment specific translations for each text element in multiple languages in [Foxids Control Client](control.md#foxids-control-client).
+It is possible to add environment specific translations for each text element in multiple languages in [FoxIDs Control Client](control.md#foxids-control-client).

 > If you want to change a text and thereby not using the default text.
 It can be archived by adding a new text for each supported language.
 It is also possible to add new HTML tags in the text and set the related CSS.